DevBruge/MindfulMoments-chrome/README.md

 4. ~~add an options page to configure randomness and the message text~~
 5. ~~determine best notification mechanism (alert vs. chrome notifications vs. popup vs. ding sound...etc)~~
 6. hook up the pieces:
-    1. make sound an option for all notification modes > MJ
+    1. ~~make sound an option for all notification modes > MJ~~
-    2. hook up notifications with the options page (load defaults if user doesn't override options page) > MJ
+    2. ~~hook up notifications with the options page > MJ~~
+    3. load defaults if user hasn't set the options page yet (or force options page on them) > MJ
+        - can force load the options page instead of first alarm
+        - can refactor code to put defaultOptions are JSON file, and load it into a background.html page
     3. choose a random message from the list of available messages > MJ
     4. add enriched notifications > Chris
     5. add time interval options page (notify me every x mins (+/- y mins)) > Chris
         - (make the instructions user friendly)
     6. find 1 zen picture > Mei-Yan/Chris
     7. find 1 zen sound > Rami/MJ
+7. add a "reset to defaults" button in the options page
+8. figure out best practices for removing options stored in local/sync storage
+    - looks like options are maintained on reload/disable and renable
+    - looks like options are removed on uninstall (aka unload, if unpacked)
+9. clean up code
+    1. remove all debug statements
+    2. remove all commented out code
+    3. decide preferred order of functions in JS files
+    4. apply any outstanding refactoring

 ####Features parking lot:
 - don't let alerts/notifications pile up if user is not at desk